ParisNeo/lollms-webui/docs/youtube/script_install.md

 Hi there.
-Today I finally make a presentation of the new alpha version of GPT4ALL webui.
+Today I finally make a presentation of the new alpha version of LOLLMS webui.
 Join us as we dive into the features and functionalities of this new version.

 First, I want to thank all of you for your support.
 We have reached 2.1k stars on github And I hope you continue spreading the word about this tool to give it more visibility.